Punjabi Language Movement

 The Punjabi Language Movement (/pa/; abbreviated as PLM) is a socio-political movement in Punjab, Pakistan, advocating the recognition of the Punjabi language, as well as culture and literature, in Pakistan to allow its use in government affairs, education, and media.
+From the 1960s–1980s, usage of Punjabi in Pakistan was discouraged.
+Punjabi became relegated to folklore and film whilst Urdu became prevalent in media and bureaucracy.
+In the 1990s, a grassroots movement began to alter public perception and promote the Punjabi language in the country as a means of reviving Punjabiyat.
+The decline of Punjabi is especially prevalent in urban areas.

 Today, the Punjabi people constitute the largest ethnic group in the country, though Urdu was given status as the sole national language of the country, following independence.
 Unlike Indian Punjab, where reading and writing the Punjabi language is compulsory at every level from 2008, alongside a special Punjabi University at Patiala, Punjabi does not have any kind of official status in Pakistan and is merely recognised as a nominal "provincial language" in Pakistani Punjab.
 The PLM's ideologies are based on Punjabi nationalism.